Distressed properties can deliver huge returns for flippers and wholesalers who buy them as-is at less than market value.

 Wholesalers appeal to motivated sellers because they offer fast cash in private sales that circumvent the typical need for inspections and appraisals, which are customary for homes subject to federal mortgage guidelines.

 No matter the size of the investor’s operation, being able to identify distressed homes is paramount to a wholesaler making profits.
+Explore how to create a real estate profit and loss statement to analyze if a deal is worth it.
 Keep your eyes peeled for these signs that owners can’t keep up with the cost of the home or might be otherwise ready to sell.

 Signs of Distressed Properties